Facebook Videos Not Playing or Loading Properly

 Browser-Specific Fixes for Desktop Users

-If you’re watching Facebook on a computer instead of your phone, the problems (and solutions) are a bit different.
+If you’re watching Facebook on a computer, the problems (and solutions) are a bit different.

 Enable Autoplay in Your Browser

-Click the icon that looks like a circle with an “i” next to the URL → Permissions → find “Autoplay” → change to “Allow Audio and Video”
+Firefox: Click the “i” icon next to the URL → Permissions → find “Autoplay” → change to “Allow Audio and Video”

 Disable Browser Extensions